Value Betting Guide | Calculate & Use Expected Value (EV)

 Value bets (or “plus EV” bets) can be found at both bookmakers and betting exchanges.

-It’s important to understand that most bookmaker odds will produce a negative expected value (minus EV), since bookmakers embed a margin into their prices.
-In contrast, betting exchange odds are typically more accurate, creating a fair environment where the bettor is neither advantaged nor disadvantaged on average.
+Most bookmaker odds result in negative expected value (minus EV) because they include a built-in margin.
+By contrast, betting exchange odds are usually more accurate, creating a level playing field where bettors are neither advantaged nor disadvantaged on average.

 See how I broke exactly even from over 270 random football bets on Betfair.

-However, because betting exchanges are more efficient, finding value there is highly competitive.
-That’s why many bettors focus on spotting opportunities at “soft” bookmakers, where odds are less tightly controlled.
-Still, value prices disappear quickly, requiring fast action.
+Because exchanges are efficient, opportunities are harder to find and highly competitive.
+This is why many bettors turn to “soft” bookmakers, where prices are less tightly controlled.
+However, these value odds disappear quickly, so acting fast is essential.

 Here are the main ways to find value bets: